MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Discussion

 \subsection{The effective oxygen yield}

 Measurements of gas-phase metallicity, combined with estimates of gaseous and stellar surface densities, can provide valuable insights into the chemical evolution of galactic disks.
-This diagnostics can help determine whether a galaxy has experienced episodes of gas accretion, either from gas-rich satellites or cosmic filaments, or its evolution proceeds under conditions akin to the so-called closed-box model, in which no significant inflow or outflow of gas occurs.
+They can help determine whether a galaxy has experienced episodes of gas accretion, either from gas-rich satellites or cosmic filaments, or its evolution proceeds under conditions akin to the so-called closed-box model, in which no significant inflow or outflow of gas occurs.

 A particularly useful diagnostic in this context is the calculation of the oxygen yield.
-The oxygen mass fraction $\rm Z\approx 12 (O/H)$ is related to the gas-to-total baryonic density ratio ($\mu$) as well as to the total mass fraction returned to the interstellar medium through stellar evolution ($r$) including both processed and unprocessed material.
-According to (\citealt{Searle1972}; \citealt{Edmunds1990}; \citealt{Belfiore2016}), in the closed-box model with the instant enrichment we have
+The oxygen mass fraction $\rm Z\approx 12 (O/H)$ is related to the gas-to-total baryonic density ratio ($\mu$) as well as to the total mass fraction returned to the interstellar medium through stellar evolution ($r$), including both processed and unprocessed material.
+According to (\citealt{Searle1972}; \citealt{Edmunds1990}; \citealt{Belfiore_yeff}), in the closed-box model with instant enrichment, we have

 The effective yield defined by the equation: differs from the true stellar yield $y_o$ by the factor $(1-r)$.
 Importantly, $y_{\rm{eff}}$ is independent of the star formation efficiency and history, but it may deviate significantly from $y_o$.
 Thus, a comparison of $y_{\rm{eff}}$ with $y_o$ for individual galaxies can offer critical insights into the external processes that shape the chemical evolution of the interstellar medium.
-The true yield, $y_o$, can be estimated either from theoretical models of stellar evolution \citep[e.g.][]{Vincenzo2016}, or found by empirical way -- for the inner parts of luminous spiral galaxies \citep{Pilyugin2007}.
+The true yield, $y_o$, can be estimated either from theoretical models of stellar evolution \citep[e.g.][]{Vincenzo2016}, or found by an empirical way -- for the inner parts of luminous spiral galaxies \citep{Pilyugin2007}.

-In order to calculate the effective yield we needed the radial profiles of the surface density of stars and gas.
-Here we neglected the molecular gas since it's contribution is low in comparison to \HI\ in AGC~192040 and there are no measurements of molecular gas content of UGC~1382.
-We took \HI\ surface density profile of UGC~1382 from \cite{Hagen2016}.
-For AGC~192040 we derived the \HI\ surface density from the 0th moment maps from \cite{gereb2018} using {\sc ellipse} routine.
-In both cases we took into account the contribution of helium (multiplied the \HI\ surface density by 1.3).
+To calculate the effective yield, we needed the radial profiles of the surface density of stars and gas.
+Here we neglected the molecular gas since its contribution is low compared to \HI\ in AGC~192040 and there are no measurements of the molecular gas content of UGC~1382.
+We took the \HI\ surface density profile of UGC~1382 from \cite{Hagen2016}.
+For AGC~192040, we derived the \HI\ surface density from the 0th moment maps from \cite{gereb2018} using the {\sc ellipse} routine.
+In both cases, we took into account the contribution of helium (multiplied the \HI\ surface density by 1.3).